Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 ## Domain
 An implementation of the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is a good start, there is only one action and very clear initial and goal states.
-You start with several disks in the leftmost of three pegs, each disk on top of a larger one.
+It starts with several disks in the leftmost of three pegs, each disk on top of a larger one.
 The goal is to move all disks to the rightmost peg, but there is a catch, only one disk can be moved at a time and never onto a smaller one.
 Three predicates are used to describe if the top of a disk is ``clear``, which disk is ``on`` top of another and which disk is ``smaller`` than another.
 The ``move`` action has three parameters/free variables, prefixed by ``?``.